sio/Makefile.venv/README.md

-*Makefile.venv* aims to be an one-stop solution for Python virtual environment management, regardless of the format used to define the venv: requirements.txt and setup.py are supported out of the box because they have become de-facto standards, but if anything else will take their place - Makefile.venv will support that too.
+*Makefile.venv* aims to be an one-stop solution for Python virtual environment management, regardless of the format used to define the venv: requirements.txt and setup․py are supported out of the box because they have become de-facto standards, but if anything else will take their place - Makefile.venv will support that too.
 [Pip-compile], pipenv and poetry are compatible but require some configuration.